worldflora/wfo-docs/docs/index.md

-Welcome to the WFO PlantList documentation site.
+Welcome to the WFO documentation site.

 The  [World Flora Online (WFO)](http://www.worldfloraonline.org/) is the international initiative contributing to the Global Strategy for Plant Conservation and provides a global overview of the diversity of plant species.
 It is the essential tool for conservation planners, policymakers and practitioners at all levels.